erkobridee/ds-ast/README.md

 DS ( Data Structure ) AST (Abstract Syntax Tree)

+> [!TIP]
+>
+> This knowledge is really useful and it helps whenever you need to process any kind text.

 ## Implementations

 - [TypeScript implementation of: _**Building a Parser from scratch**_](./implementations/ts-parser-from-scratch/README.md)